undergrad-partner-school

 Campus Life

-Not everything at Landmark College is about learning and grades: campus life is an essential part of your educational experience.
-Find out some information about campus life at Landmark College.
+It is not all about learning and grades at Landmark College: campus life is a crucial component of your educational experience.
+Find out some details about students' life at Landmark College.

 Student Organizations

 There are 22 student organizations and groups with open membership at this school.
-The student organization that is most favored by students is Garden Club, followed by Campus Activities Board and Voices (magazine).
+The student organization that gathers the largest number of students is Garden Club, followed by Campus Activities Board and Voices (magazine).
 Other popular organizations at Landmark College are Student Government Associate and WLMC Radio Station.

 There is a drama club you can join if acting is something that interests you.